-The Ministry of Health, Labour and Welfare distributed (mailed partially) questionnaire forms via the Prefectural Labour Policy Sections and Labour Policy Offices to subject establishments.
-After the subject establishments and the subject workers filled out the forms, the Prefectural Sections or Offices staffs collected (mailed partially) them and sent them back to the Ministry of Health, Labour and Welfare.
+The Ministry of Health, Labour and Welfare distributed (mailed partially) questionnaire forms via the Prefectural Labour Policy Sections and Labour Policy Offices to subject labour unions.
+After the labour unions filled out the forms, the Prefectural Section or offices staffs collected (mailed partially) them and sent back to the Ministry of Health, Labour and Welfare.

-B Survey on Labour Disputes Statistics
+B Survey on Labour Disputes